Amritsandhu95/Amrit-E-portfolio/README.md

 # Amrit_portfolio
 Professional portfolio

-# Home: Welcome to Amrit's Portfolio
+# Welcome to Amrit's Portfolio
 Images/Readme.md
 # About:
 I'm well-organised, proactive, collaborative, initiative and constantly learning IT professional.
 I have completed Master of Information Technology from Flinders University in February 2020 and I'm pursuing Professional Year from Navitas Professional.